Olaf-coder/kata-poi/README.md

 Nevertheless, i will give the result here publicly.
 Enjoy !

-Note: In the current version, you can create the property file PoiMapConfig.properties in order to define the limit of the MAP.
+Note: In the current version, you can create the property file PoiMapConfig.properties to define the limit of the MAP.
 The file must be a Java resource in order to be considered by the library.
 If there is not PoiMapConfig.properties the values will be :
 * minLat=-90